-The larvae and adults of the elm leaf beetle can completely defoliate elms when populations are large.
-Adults chew small circular holes into the tree's leaves.
-Infested trees appear drought-stricken and scorched brown.
-After the beetles feed, on the lacy vein structure of the leaf remains.
+When populations are large, elm leaf beetle larvae and adults can completely defoliate elms.
+Adults chew small, circular holes.
+Infested trees appear drought-stricken and brown or scorched.
+After the beetles feed, only the lacy vein structure of the leaf remains.
 Leaves quickly turn brown, curl and detach.

 This leaf beetle prefers Siberian elm, (Ulmus pumila,) and American elm, (Ulmus americana,) and will feed, to some degree, on the foliage of Japanese zelkova, (Zeklova serrata.)